Any member of the public is entitled to lay a complaint against an architect or a person who was an architect at the

 If what is alleged is something for which an architect could be held to account, an Investigating Committee investigates the complaint.
 Further information may be sought from the parties.
 The Investigating Committee then determines whether the complaint should be dismissed or that a formal Disciplinary Hearing is required.
-A Disciplinary Hearing uses procedures similiar to a court with a Board prosecutor and defence counsel for the architect and cross examination.
+A Disciplinary Hearing uses procedures similar to a court with a Board prosecutor and defence counsel for the architect and cross examination.
 At the hearing the complainant is typically required to be a witness for the prosecutor.
 If the complaint is upheld, a penalty may be imposed.
 The architect has a right to appeal against the Board's decision to the courts.

 Persons wishing to contact the NZRAB to discuss their concerns should telephone 04 471 1336.

-The NZRAB also has a seperate procedure by which a client, member of the public or organisation can raise a concern about an architect's competence in general.
+The NZRAB also has a separate procedure by which a client, member of the public or organisation can raise a concern about an architect's competence in general.